 13th Edition

-Oman, Algeria, Egypt, Jordan, Lebanon, Morocco, United Arab Emirates, Tunisia...
+Oman, Algeria, Egypt, Jordan, Lebanon, Morocco, Syria, United Arab Emirates,...

 The Libyan Trademark Office has introduced a change in practice regarding trademark renewals.
 All renewal applications will now be accepted for a period of ten (10) years only.
 It is no longer possible to select a specific number of years for renewal, as was previously permitted.